JustAShoeMaker/python-guide/docs/writing/tests.rst

         xs=[1.7976321109618856e+308, 6.102390043022755e+303]
     )

-Hypothesis is practical as well as very powerful, and will often find bugs that escaped all other forms of testing.
+Hypothesis is practical as well as very powerful and will often find bugs that escaped all other forms of testing.
 It integrates well with py.test, and has a strong focus on usability in both simple and advanced scenarios.